webnovel

 It was a mess, visually, and magically.
 Towers of items, the odd and the magical stacked on top of each other.
 Little rows going through, so that one could walk.
 He could already tell just from what he saw and felt that there were few particularly powerful magical items here.
 However, it was only those who looked, who found and thus Harry started stumbling his way through the pile of refuse, which the room mostly consisted of.
 The first pile took him barely a few minutes to sort through.

 In the middle of it all lay a gigantic taxidermied troll, brown, hairy, and decisively not castrated.
 Everything else was just leaned against it.
 Amongst those things was a seemingly functional trunk, out of which Harry dumped a pile of used female underwear of different sizes, shapes and colours.
-He scourgified the container and threw in the rest of the useful looking stuff in it.
+He scourgified the container and threw in the rest of the useful-looking stuff in it.
 A magical umbrella that didn't trigger any of his danger senses and two pouches of money, one filled with knuts, and one with pounds.
 The rest was non-magical magical stuff.
-Things he could find at any flea-market, and which weren't worth carrying.
+Things he could find at any flea market, and which weren't worth carrying.

 Harry's fear and anxiety lessened as he methodically moved through the piles of lost items.
 Most of them were trash, and he realised that if anyone were to possess something valuable, they were less likely to lose it.
-He threw aside the seventh playboy magazine when he stumbled upon an actual little treasure.
+He threw aside the seventh Playboy magazine when he stumbled upon an actual little treasure.
 A wand, hidden beneath some statues that exuded a magic he would rather not touch.
 He wiggled it out of the pile telekinetically and looked at the light brown instrument of potential destruction in his hand.
-It wasn't necessarily that he had a use for a second wand, hells, he didn't even know if the thing would collaborate yet, or if it had the trace.
-But, a wand was a mostly harmless magical item that cost up to nine galleons if one bought it new, so in the trunk it went.
+It wasn't necessarily that he had a use for a second wand, hell, he didn't even know if the thing would collaborate yet, or if it had the Trace.
+But, a wand was a mostly harmless magical item that cost up to nine galleons if one bought it new, so in the trunk, it went.

 Moving through the piles of debris Harry slowly began developing an efficient strategy to get through it.
 He would pick up stuff he didn't want telekinetically and simply throw them behind himself, to the piles he'd already touched.
 The cursed objects that blipped up like dark shadows in his magic sense he would avoid completely, and the objects that he wanted, he wiggled out from underneath where they were trapped.
-This mostly consisted of coin pouches, and more benign magic objects such as wands and enchanted bits and bobs.
-Occasionally he would stumble upon an interesting book, but it would inevitably be about either the dark arts, or just straight up pornography.
-He kept the former, just so he could read more about the magic his foes were likely to use, but discarded the latter.
+This mostly consisted of coin pouches and more benign magic objects such as wands and enchanted bits and bobs.
+Occasionally he would stumble upon an interesting book, but it would inevitably be about either the Dark Arts or just straight-up pornography.
+He kept the former just so he could read more about the magic his foes were likely to use, but discarded the latter.

 There were dark artefacts all over his magical sense radius, but most were small and seemingly harmless.
 While he didn't want to touch any, he couldn't help but match some of them up with the curses described in the book he'd read.
 There was a necklace that probably caused the wearer's hair to grow uncontrollably and which refused to be taken off.
 A book which prevented the reader from stopping until they were done.
 A pair of shoes that would likely cause whoever was unfortunate enough to put them on, to dance themselves to death.

 Mostly stuff one could deal with.
-It was however as Harry approached being half-way done with the room, and was coming closer to its back-end, that he felt something truly vile.
+It was however as Harry approached being halfway done with the room, and was coming closer to its back-end, that he felt something truly vile.
 Looking down the corridor created through the piles his gaze was first drawn to a large black cabinet.
 The vanishing one.
 He would have liked to have it perhaps.
 But considering that it was just a few metres away from a bust of an old woman with a tiara on her brow, he would rather not get anywhere close.

-In a way Harry felt completely and utterly disgusted by what he felt.
-A hole in reality, an aberration against god.
+In a way, Harry felt completely and utterly disgusted by what he felt.
+A hole, in reality, an aberration against god.
 Sacrilege.
-A vile concoction of puke and shit would have been more palatable and he felt sullied just by being in the same room as the horcrux.
+A vile concoction of puke and shit would have been more palatable and he felt sullied just by being in the same room as the Horcrux.

 'Harry,' the hat said seriously in his mind.
 'Turn around and leave, don't get close to that thing.'